api7/lua-resty-ldap/README.md

 `bind_dn` and `password` can be `nil` values, that means the client is instructed to do anonymous bind.

 `res` is a boolean type value that will be true when authentication is successful, when it is false, `err` will contain errors.

+#### search

+**syntax:** *res, err = client:search(base_dn?, scope?, deref_aliases?, size_limit?, time_limit?, types_only?, filter?, attributes?)*

+`base_dn` is the base DN you need to search.
+Default is `dc=example,dc=org`.

+`scope` is a flag field in the search protocol that specifies how the LDAP server performs the search, such as baseDN only, all subtrees, etc. You can import those values from protocol.lua, `SEARCH_SCOPE_BASE_OBJECT`, `SEARCH_SCOPE_SINGLE_LEVEL` and `SEARCH_SCOPE_WHOLE_SUBTREE`.
+Default is `SEARCH_SCOPE_WHOLE_SUBTREE`.

+`deref_aliases` is a flag field for setting dereferences, to specifies how the server should treat alias entries that it may encounter during processing.
+You can import those values from protocol.lua, `SEARCH_DEREF_ALIASES_NEVER`, `SEARCH_DEREF_ALIASES_IN_SEARCHING`, `SEARCH_DEREF_ALIASES_FINDING_BASE_OBJ` amd `SEARCH_DEREF_ALIASES_ALWAYS`.
+Default is `SEARCH_DEREF_ALIASES_ALWAYS`.

+`size_limit` is the maximum number of search request response elements.
+It is an integer, and its value must be greater than or equal to zero, a value of zero indicates that no size limit is requested.
+Default is `0`.

+`time_limit` is used to specifies the maximum length of time, in seconds, that the server should spend processing the request.
+It is an integer, and its value must be greater than or equal to zero.
+A value of zero indicates that no time limit is requested.
+Default is `0`.

+`types_only` indicates whether search result entries should only include attribute descriptions (attribute type names or OIDs, followed by zero or more attribute options), rather than both attribute descriptions and values.
+This is a Boolean element.
+Default is `false`.

+`filter` is an LDAP filter expression in string.
+Default is `(objectClass=posixAccount)`.

+`attributes` is an array table that contains one to more query fields that you need to have the LDAP server return.
+Default is `["objectClass"]`.